ctrlaltdeleon/infinitygauntlet/time/journal-2020.md

 # August 24 2020

 - How do you access a shared folder on a Linux Ubuntu 18.04 VM?
-  - `sudo adduser %YOUR-USER% vboxsf`
+  - `sudo adduser %%YOUR-USER%% vboxsf`
   - Reboot.
   - If that doesn't work, try `sudo usermod -aG vboxsf $(whoami)`.
 - Was able to make an executable!